sanjeevbhusal/solidity-practise/notes.md

 - After deploying a transaction, you get the contract object back.
 - The contract object has a property called deployTransaction.
-- This property contains information about the transaction such as nonce, transaction data, gasPrice, transaction hash, blockConfirmations etc
+- This property contains information about the transaction such as nonce, transaction data, gasPrice, gasLimit transaction hash, blockConfirmations etc.
 - deployTransaction object also has a method called wait.
 - The method is used to wait for certain blocks to be added to blockchain.
 -